 You’ve probably heard about octopus regulators before, but you’ve probably heard it by another name: secondary regulator.
-Some people call them octopus regulators because of how long the hoses are that connect them to the air tanks.
+Some people call them octopus regulators because of how long the hoses are that connect them to the first stage regulator on the air tanks.

 Why Do I Need a Scuba Octo?